VoicesChapelHill/voices-site/README.md

 In this case, our site directory is under git version control, and the WordPress code is in a subdirectory, managed as a git submodule pointing at the GitHub mirror of the official WordPress source.
+There are also some edits to the default `index.php` and `wp-config.php` so that this layout will work, and also so that we can move the source and database to sites with other hostnames (e.g. for testing and local development) and not break due to WordPress typically embedding the site hostname in its internal data.

 Deploying the web site with no data
 -----------------------------------